damianw/AdventOfKotlin2016/README.md

 ### Running

 Running the `AdventOfKotlin2016` binary will run all the current solutions.
-You may optionally specify the days to run.
+You may optionally specify the days to run (comma separated, e.g. `1,2,3`).

 ```
 $ build/AdventOfKotlin2016 --help